 Fill each pastry case with a level teaspoon of raspberry jam.

-Grab a couple of dessertspoons and evenly distribute the frangipane mixture.
+Grab a couple of dessertspoons and evenly distribute the frangipane mixture between the tarts.

 If you choose, you can sprinkle flaked almonds over some or all of the tarts before baking them.

-Pop the tray into the oven and bake for approximately 20 minutes until the tarts are golden brown and firm to touch.
+Pop the tray’s into the oven and bake for approximately 20 minutes until the tarts are golden brown and firm to touch.

 Once baked remove from the oven and allow to cool.

-To make the icing, blend together the icing sugar with a little boiled water to make a thick but spreadable paste.
-It’s better to add less water in the beginning and gradually add more until you are happy with the consistency.
+To make the glace icing: Blend together the icing sugar with a little boiled water to make a thick but spreadable paste.
+It’s better to add less water in the beginning and then gradually add more until you are happy with the consistency.

-Using a couple of teaspoons, spoon the glace icing onto each tart and then gently smooth out with a blunt kitchen (or small pallet) knife.
-Pop on the cherry and there you have it!
+Using a couple of teaspoons, spoon the icing onto each tart and then gently smooth out with a blunt kitchen (or small pallet) knife.
+Pop a cherry on the top of each tart.

 Liz x